The kitchen is zone 1 of the 12 zero waste zones. Zero waste kitchen swaps are a great place to start in your zero waste

 What you could be using: hopefully you can source it in bulk to be sure you don’t get any sneaky packaging.
 If not,either keep buying the product from different brands until you find a plastic-free option or find a way to DIY that product with less waste.

 So convenient, so easy, so wasteful.
 Avoiding plastic wrap can be difficult if you’re used to it, but not impossible.

 What you could be using: wax wrap that mold into shape when you warm it up.
 BeesWrap is a big company with some amazing products.
-You can also make your own wax wrap for much less money!
-If you don’t have that, go old school: stick your food in a bowl and cover it with a plate.
+Alternatively, just go for some sealable stainless steel containers for easy stacking.
+If you don’t have any of that, go old school: stick your food in a bowl and cover it with a plate.